 When connecting with your child, hug them, gently rub their back, or stroke their hair.
 This will reassure your child and help them let their guard down to let you in.
 This may seem like an obvious strategy to some, but in the moment it isn’t most people’s first instinct.

-Sometimes, kids are just so angry they don’t want to be touched.
+Sometimes, kids don’t want you to touch them because they are so angry.
 Be respectful of that, but make sure you try before you assume they don’t want a hug right now.
 And then make sure you go back and offer physical reassurance at some point when you think they’re ready.

 There were times I thought a hug would just make my son madder, but then I was surprised to find him melt into my arms and start to calm down.